tomaspetera/english-for-designers/02-first-impression/revision.md

 ![Page 6](https://github.com/tomaspetera/english-for-designers/blob/113e8c7d078ee4a809b6dfeea28a4cc55f506fed/02-first-impression/img/Screenshot_2023-11-15-10-34-58-712_com.google.android.apps.photos.jpg)

 Hi!
 I am Tomáš Petera
-**As a Creative Director with more than seven years of experience in visual arts,** my true passion lies in crafting visual identities.
-I hold a firm belief that the **visual identity forms the essence of a brand**.
-This belief drives my commitment to both the creation of branding and its marketing evolution.

 My experience spans several years in **designing and optimizing websites for users**.
 My enthusiasm for learning isn't confined to just design and UI/UX; it also encompasses fields like marketing, psychology, and personal development.